TheodoreRed/Market-Simulation/README.md

 # stock-sim-inheritance
-Simualates the buying and selling of a market with assets and buyers
+Simulates the buying and selling of a market with assets and buyers